phnx-im/docs/src/spec/authentication_service/credentials.md

 # Credentials

+The MLS protocol underlying the Phoenix homeserver protocol uses different types of credentials to identify different actors.
+It also uses credential chaining to make credential management easier.

 ## Credential Fingerprints

 Credentials can be referenced via their credential fingerprints.
 A credential fingerprint is simply the hash of the credential, where the hash is determined by the CredentialCiphersuite.